 Let yourself be summoned by the love of Christ, recognize his voice that rings in the temple of your heart.
 Have no fear of the fact that the response he requires is radical because Jesus, who first loved you, is ready to give what he asks of you.
 If he asks much it is because he knows that you can give much.

 To further our efforts within the parish, a Vocations Cabinet has been established.
 Please contact the Parish Office for more information.

 Ongoing projects and events in the Diocese of Winona

 Operation Andrew Dinners/Miryam Vocation Dinners -- Evenings of prayer and meal for men and women, respectively, with their pastors, vocations director and bishop.

 Quo Vadis Days -- An annual religious vocation camp for youth in grades 6-12 is held each June.
 QV Days for Boys will be held in Winona.
 QV Days for Girls will be held in Mankato.

 Tours -- of Immaculate Heart of Mary Seminary, Winona and the Motherhouses in Mankato and Rochester (by appointment).

-Please contact a parish priest or sister if you would to discuss a possible vocation or would like to refer a family member of friend to a religious vocation.
+Please contact Fr.
+Russ if you would to discuss a possible vocation or would like to refer a family member of friend to a religious vocation.